Freeports in the UK

 Take advantage of Freeport incentives

-- employer National Insurance contributions relief
+- Employer National Insurance contributions relief

-- deferrals and exemptions from import duties
+- deferrals and exemptions from duty payments

 - supportive local planning environments with constructive public-private partnerships